dsanson/termpdf/README.md

 While viewing a file, the default key commands are:

-    enter/space: forward one page
-    [n]k/j:      forward or back [n] pages
-    [n]G:        go to page [n]
+  enter/space:                   forward one page [n]k/j:                        forward or back [n] pages [n]G:                          go to page [n]
   G:                             go to last page
-    gg:          go to first page
+  gg:                            go to first page /<query>:                      search text for <query>
-    [n]p:        print [n copies of] document
+  [n]n:                          go to next search result [n]N:                          go to previous search result [n]p:                          print [n copies of] document [n]y:                          yank [n] pages forward and save as pdf
-    [n]y:        yank [n] pages forward and save as pdf
+  yy:                            yank current page and save as pdf [n]+:                          zoom in
+  [n]-:                          zoom out
+  =:                             fit screen
+  c:                             crop margins
-    yy:          yank current page and save as pdf
+  m[r]:                          store current page in register [r] '[r]:                          go to page stored in register [r] g'[r]:                         go to to page in register [r] y'[r]:                         yank from current page to mark and save as pdf
   r:                             refresh display
   R:                             reload document
+  [n]r:                          rotate [n] degrees (0=0;1=90;2=180;3=270)
+  t:                             view entire document as text in less
+  T:                             view current page as text in less
   M:                             remake document
-    c:           crop margins
   a:                             annotate in split pane
-    m[r]:        store current page in register [r] '[r]:        go to page stored in register [r] g'[r]:       go to to page in register [r] y'[r]:       yank from current page to mark and save as pdf +:           zoom in (this is kind of janky)
-    -:           zoom out (also janky)
-    =:           reset zoom to 100%
   q:                             quit
   h:                             view this help
+  u:                             user definable function

 These commands are all set by the `keys()` function, so they are easy enough to change as you see fit.
+You can override them in the config file if you want.

-There is also rudimentary undocumented support for `:` style commands, e.g.,
+There is also mostly undocumented support for `:` style commands, e.g.,

-    :first                                go to first page
-    :last                                 go to last page
-    :goto 20                              go to page 20
+  :first                                go to first page :last                                 go to last page :goto 20                              go to page 20 :print <copies> <page-range>
-    :print <copies> <page-range>
+  :yank <page-range>
+  :search <query>
+  :next <count>
-    :gui                                  open the document in your default PDF viewer (e.g., Preview.app)
+  :gui                                  open the document in your default viewer :text all
+  :text page
+  :refresh
+  :reload
+  :rotate 90
+  :crop
   :marks                                list marks
   :quit                                 quit

 This is mostly useless from within the software, because bash's `read` command doesn't support customizable autocompletion when called within scripts.
+But it is useful when using `tpdfc`.

 # Controlling `termpdf` using `tpdfc`